termoose/skyput/README.md

 ## To-do
 - Add support for pushing directories
 - Support encryption when it arrives
-- Add some timeout when requests are hanging
 - Support resuming uploads
 - Add support /skynet/portals [GET]?